rust-random/getrandom/README.md

 WARNING: This feature SHOULD be enabled ONLY for binary crates and tests.
 In other words, avoid enabling it in library crates whether unconditionally or gated on a crate feature.
-By not following this reccomendation you may break builds for users targeting non-Web WASM even when a different backend is selected via `getrandom_backend`.
+By not following this recommendation you may break builds for users targeting non-Web WASM even when a different backend is selected via `getrandom_backend`.

 The only exception to this rule: if your crate already unconditionally depends on `wasm-bindgen`